neurospin/neurospin_to_bids/README.md

         11.4    1          r_hand_audio
         15.0    1          sentence_audio

 the onset, duration and trial_type columns are the only mandatory ones. onset and duration fields should be expressed in second.
-Other information can be added to events.tsv files such as response_time or other arbitrary additional columns respecting subject anonimity.
+Other information can be added to events.tsv files such as response_time or other arbitrary additional columns respecting subject anonymity.
 See the [BIDS specification](https://bids.neuroimaging.io/).

 # Deface